 Make a Budget

 This is one of the most important things you can do after a bankruptcy.
 It’s absolutely crucial to understand how you are spending your money.
-Take a month or two to write down every expense you make, creating categories like gasoline, groceries and utilities.
+Take a month or two to write down every expense you make, creating categories like gasoline, entertainment, groceries, home improvements, and utilities.
 Look carefully at your monthly expenses and then cut out anything that can be removed.
 A home phone isn’t necessary if you have a cell phone and you can bring lunch to work instead of going out to lunch, for example.
 Make sure that your first priority is paying yourself.
 When you reach the equivalent of one month’s salary in your emergency savings fund, continue to add more.
 One great resource is your bankruptcy lawyer who gets feedback from clients on what works and what doesn’t work after a bankruptcy.

 Check Your Credit Report